^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Lyme disease (ixodid tick-borne borreliosis, systemic tick-borne borreliosis, lime-borreliosis) is an inflammatory disease caused by spirochetes and carried by mites; is characterized by early skin lesions and chronic migrating erythema (HME), after which, weeks and months after infection, pathological changes in the nervous system, heart and joints can develop.
-Diagnosis of Lyme disease is initially clinical, but the detection of antibody titers during illness and recovery can be used.
-Treatment of Lyme disease is carried out with antibiotics, such as doxycycline or in severe cases ceftriaxone.
+Lyme disease (ticked borreliosis, systemic tick-borne borreliosis, Lyme borreliosis) is an inflammatory disease caused by spirochetes and transmitted by ticks; it is characterized by early skin lesions and chronic migratory erythema (CME), after which, weeks and months after infection, pathological changes in the nervous system, heart, and joints may develop.
+Diagnosis of Lyme disease is initially clinical, but detection of antibody titers during illness and recovery may be used.
+Treatment of Lyme disease is with antibiotics such as doxycycline or, in severe cases, ceftriaxone.

 ICD-10 codes